 - 5.1.
-Petroleum Data shall be the joint property of the Minister and the Contractor but shall become the sole property of the Minister with respect to any area which ceases to be part of the Contract Area, whether as result of relinquishment, or expiry, surrender, or termination of a Licence or otherwise in accordance with the Act, from the date on which such area ceases to be part of the Contract Area. - 5.2.
+Petroleum Data is the sole property of the Minister but for the purposes of the Licence and this Agreement, shall be the joint property of the Minister and the Contractor and shall revert to the sole property of the Minister with respect to any area which ceases to be part of the Contract Area, whether as result of relinquishment, or expiry, surrender, or termination of a Licence or otherwise in accordance with the Act, from the date on which such area ceases to be part of the Contract Area. - 5.2.
 All Petroleum Data, information and reports obtained or prepared by the Contractor hereunder shall be treated as confidential and each of the Parties undertakes not to publish, reproduce or otherwise deal with such Petroleum Data or to disclose the same or the contents thereof to any other person without the consent in writing of the other Parties, such consent not to be unreasonably withheld, until the expiry of: - (a) 5 year period after the date of submission in the case of geophysical data; or - (b) 2 year period after the date of submission in the case of geological data; - (c) 3 year period after the completion date in the case of well data; and - (d) the term of the respective Licence - whichever occurs earlier. - 5.3.
-The confidentiality obligation under Article 5.2 shall not: - (a) apply to data in the public domain; - (b) apply to data already known to each Party or its respective Affiliates as of the Effective Date: - (c) apply to data acquired independently from a third party that has the right to disseminate such data or information at the time it is acquired by either Party or affiliate of such Party; - (d) apply to data otherwise legally in possession of such Party or their respective Affiliates without restriction on disclosure; - (e) prevent disclosure by the Parties: - to employees, officers, and directors of each Party, and to an Affiliate of each Party and its respective employees, officers and directors, provided such Affiliate maintains confidentiality as provided in this Contract;
+The confidentiality obligation under Article 5.2 shall not: - (a) apply to data in the public domain; - (b) apply to data already known to each Party or its respective Affiliates as of the Effective Date; - (c) apply to data acquired independently from a third party that has the right to disseminate such data or information at the time it is acquired by either Party or affiliate of such Party; - (d) apply to data otherwise legally in possession of such Party or their respective Affiliates without restriction on disclosure; - (e) prevent disclosure by the Parties: - to employees, officers, and directors of each Party, and to an Affiliate of each Party and its respective employees, officers and directors, provided such Affiliate maintains confidentiality as provided in this Contract;